Strategies for Effective Onboarding of Customer Service Agents and Fostering Continuous Learning

 Separating Customer Knowledge from Internal Information

-Acknowledgment and Rewards
+Acknowledgement and Rewards

 1. Recognition Programs: Acknowledge and publicly celebrate top knowledge contributors and champions.